neilmb/villagefire/index.md

 of our country, a group discussion will be held to exchange ideas about community songleading for our times.

-Songleaders include [Barbara McAfee](http://barbaramcafee.com), Francis Gurtz and Colette Miller, Ellen Rockne, and Liz Rog.
-More songleaders will be announced in the weeks to come.

 <img style="float:right" src="images/laurence.jpg">
 Very special 2014 guest Laurence Cole  comes from Port Townsend, Washington to share with us his wonderful songs and powerful leadership.
 Laurence brings a